 This afternoon I received the following email message from Minneapolis criminal defense attorney Jean Brandl on behalf of Omar:

 I have been contacted by the Ilhan Omar campaign.
 Their response to your email from this morning is as follows:

 “There are people who do not want an East African, Muslim woman elected to office and who will follow Donald Trump’s playbook to prevent it.
 Ilhan Omar’s campaign sees your superfluous contentions as one more in a series of attempts to discredit her candidacy.

 Ilhan Omar’s campaign will not be distracted by negative forces and will continue to focus its energy on creating positive engagement with community members to make the district and state more prosperous and equitable for everyone.”

 If you have any further questions regarding this matter, please direct them to me in writing so we have a record of any further communications.

-The Omar campaign’s shoddy imputations of my motives speak loudly for themselves, but let me add that I find them disgusting.
-Putting the shoddy imputations to one side, however, I take Brandl’s message to be the confirmation of a major local story with national implications in light of Omar’s “historic” victory.
+The Omar campaign’s shoddy imputation of motives to me speaks loudly for itself, but let me add that I find it disgusting.
+Putting it to one side, however, I take Brandl’s message to be the confirmation of a major local story with national implications in light of Omar’s “historic” victory.

 UPDATE: The cached version of the Somalispot post has also been removed.